cs-uob/COMSM0049/docs/exercises/EXERCISE1.md

 ## Format String:

 1. read about %n specifier and think about what can be done with it?
 Give a small scenario which uses this specifier to change the behavior of your code.
 You can write any insecure code yourself and be creative in using %n to change the program behaviour.
 2. For the example, given on the last slide [format2.c](../code/format2.c), think about the problem and exploitation on x86-32 and x86-64 bit systems.
 Hint: calling convention!
+The first example, discussed [format1.c](../code/format1.c)

 ## Concurrency Vulnerabilities: